uk-national-parking-platform/uk-national-parking-platform.github.io/index.md

 #### For the market

 NPP  encourages competition and innovation in the market by managing data on payments and vehicles using open data standards and interfaces (APDS/ISO TS- TS 5206-1), making it easier for systems to communicate with each other.
 Barriers to entry for new players are removed, new services can gain access to the market, and a stable base for investors is created.
+As a data source for parking place information, the NPP will also promote high quality data as the data will become the primary source for information supporting parking payments.
 Innovators can use the data to introduce new ways to pay for parking services, enhance  these services,  integrate additional services, and reduce the cost of living for motorists.
 This aligns the parking industry to today’s expectations of an integrated system for the range of different motorist charges.

 ### The NPP today: